Building Common Ground: Striving for Impeccable Allyship

 • Blame – The tendency to blame others or circumstances for one’s mistakes, instead of looking closely at one’s role in the situation.

-• Superiority – The tendency to think one is naturally more ethical than others.
+• Superiority – The tendency to think one is naturally more rational and ethical than others.

 Author